 Unlike many other vitamins, vitamin D can’t be found naturally in too many foods.
 You can find it in fatty fish like salmon, tuna, and mackerel—with smaller amounts in beef liver, cheese, and egg yolks.
 Many people also get their vitamin D intake from fortified foods—like fortified milk, yogurt, breakfast cereal, and certain brands of orange juice.

-If you’re vegan or lactose intolerant, you may want to be especially aware of how much vitamin D you’re getting from dietary sources (since many natural dietary sources of vitamin D come from meat or dairy products)—and consider taking supplements.
+If you’re vegan or lactose intolerant, you may want to be especially aware of how much vitamin D you’re getting from dietary sources (since many natural dietary sources of vitamin D come from meat or dairy products)—or consider taking supplements.
+As always, it’s a good idea to talk to your health provider prior to adding any supplements to your daily routine.

 Many people get an adequate vitamin D intake through supplements, but it’s important not to overdo it: too much vitamin D can lead to vitamin D toxicity.
 For this reason, it’s a great idea to talk with your healthcare provider first before beginning regular vitamin D supplementation.